tbidne/charon/README.md

 # Configuration

 `safe-rm` can be configured by either CLI args or a `toml` config file.
 A path to the config file can be given with the `-c` option.
-Otherwise we search in the xdg config e.g. `~/.config/safe-rm/config.toml`.
+Otherwise we search in the XDG config e.g. `~/.config/safe-rm/config.toml`.
 In general, if an option can be specified in both the config file and on the CLI (e.g. `--trash-home`), then the CLI takes priority.

 See [config.toml](./examples/config.toml) for a description of the `toml` file.